corda/corda-docs/content/en/docs/corda-enterprise/4.5/metering-collector.md

 This section provides instructions on how to use each of the flows that the Metering Collection Tool uses.

 {{< note >}}
-In the list of flows below, the `FilteredMeteringCollectionFlow` flow and the `AggregatedMeteringCollectionFlow` flow gather data from a node in the network that is different from the one where they were initiated.
-The `NodeMeteringCollectionFlow` flow and the `MeteringCollectionFlow` flow collect metering data from the "current" node - the node where they were initiated.
+In the list of flows below, the `FilteredMeteringCollectionFlow` flow and the `AggregatedMeteringCollectionFlow` flow gather data from a node or nodes on the network different from the node where the respective flow was initiated.
+The `NodeMeteringCollectionFlow` flow and the `MeteringCollectionFlow` flow collect metering data from the "current" node - the node where each of the flows was initiated.
 {{< /note >}}

 ### Using `MeteringCollectionFlow`